halecatherine/drclhale/teaching.md

 -------

 ### Teaching
+- 2026 (from November): Lecturer for the Discovering Astronomy Course at the University of Edinburgh
-- 2024-2025: Physics Tutor for the fourth year Astrophysics Course at University of Oxford
+- 2024-2025: Physics Tutor for the fourth year Astrophysics Course at the University of Oxford
+- 2024: Physics Tutor for the fourth year Astrophysics Course at the University of Oxford
-- 2016-2017: Physics Tutor for the fourth year Astrophysics Course at University of Oxford
+- 2016-2017: Physics Tutor for the fourth year Astrophysics Course at the University of Oxford